websanco/liferay-learn/docs/dxp/7.x/en/site-building/site-settings/site-settings-ui-reference.md

       <meta property="og:image:height" content="300" />
    ```

-**Image Alt Description**: Use the Image Alt Description field to define the `og:image:alt` property for a Page.
+**Image Alt Description**: Use the Image Alt Description field to define the `og:image:alt` property for a page.
 You can also localize an image's alt description via the *Language Flag* button.

 See [Configuring Open Graph](./configuring-open-graph.md) to learn more.